kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - Why model this as a child resource instead of an inline cluster property?
   - Clear, queryable status (config + live state in one GET), first-class RBAC/policy targeting, independent lifecycle/versioning from the core cluster spec.

-- Why named gates instead of a singleton default?
+- Why is it a singleton with a fixed name "default" (no custom name)?
-  - Different concerns benefit from separate gates (e.g., app SLOs vs platform signals).
-Named children enable clear scoping, targeted policy, and phased rollout without conflicting configs.
-A wildcardable path keeps RBAC/Policy manageable.
-We will keep a temporary legacy mapping from `default` for backward compatibility but do not require a singleton going forward.
+  - One source of truth per cluster avoids conflicting configs and name sprawl.
+A stable ARM path (/upgradeGates/default) makes RBAC, Policy aliases, CLI/Portal, and automation simple and consistent.
+It also reduces drift and eases DeployIfNotExists stamping of org defaults.
+If we add pool-level resources or reusable profiles later, the cluster-level default remains a single, predictable anchor.

 - Can I target specific alert rules within a rule group?
-  - In v1, all alerting rules in the provided groups are enforced.
-You can specify rule names to attach per-rule overrides (e.g., higher consecutive count).
-If you need strict selection, create more granular rule groups.
+  - Not in v1.
+All alerting rules in the provided rule groups are enforced.
+Use granular rule groups to scope if needed.

 - Why only Azure Managed Prometheus in v1 and not self-hosted Prometheus or Azure Monitor alerts?
   - Adoption (~48% of clusters), lowest integration/identity complexity, fastest path to value.
 We can add Azure Monitor alerts and self‑hosted endpoints in later phases.